cnabio/cnab-spec/102-invocation-image.md

 The remainder of this subsection is non-normative.

-The `Dockerfile` used to build the invocation image _may_ be stored inside of the invocation image.
+The `Dockerfile` used to build the invocation image MAY be stored inside of the invocation image.
 This is to ensure reproducibility, and in order to allow rename operations that require a rebuild.
-(Likewise, if a build tool like Packer is used, this tool's configuration _may_ be placed in the bundle.)
+(Likewise, if a build tool like Packer is used, this tool's configuration MAY be placed in the bundle.)

 This is a normal Dockerfile, and may derive from any base image.